qgis/QGIS-Documentation/source/docs/training_manual/introduction/overview.rst

 The QGIS Browser is a panel in QGIS that lets you easily navigate in your database.
-You can have access to common vector files (e.g. ESRI shapefile or GeoPackage files), databases (e.g.PostGIS, Oracle, Spatialite or MSSQL Spatial) and WMS/WFS connections.
+You can have access to common vector files (e.g. ESRI shapefile or GeoPackage files), databases (e.g.PostGIS, Oracle, SpatiaLite or MSSQL Spatial) and WMS/WFS connections.
 You can also view your GRASS data.

-If you have saved a project a new the Browser Panel will also give you quick access to all the layers stored in the same path of the project file under the tab |iconQgsProjectFile| :guilabel:`Project Home`.
+If you have saved a project the Browser Panel will also give you quick access to all the layers stored in the same path of the project file under the tab
+|qgsProjectFile| :guilabel:`Project Home`.

 Moreover you can set one or more folder as **Favorites**: search under your path and once you have found the folder, right click on it and click on ``Add as a Favorite``.
-You should then be able to see your folder in the tab |IconFavourites|
+You should then be able to see your folder in the |favourites|
-:guilabel:`Favorites`.
+:guilabel:`Favorites` item.

-.. tip:: it can happens that the folders added to the |IconFavourites|:guilabel:`Favorites` have a really long name: don't worry right click on the path and choose ``Rename Favorite...`` to set another name.
+.. tip:: it can happen that the folders added to the |favourites| :guilabel:`Favorites` have a really long name: don't worry right click on the path and choose ``Rename Favorite...`` to set another name.